Healthy Recipes Blog

 Notes

-• You can use skin-on, bone-in chicken thighs in this recipe.
+• You can use skin-on, bone-in chicken thighs.
 They'll need around 40-45 minutes in the oven, depending on their size.
 Check with a thermometer to make sure they are done, aiming for an internal temperature of 165°F when not touching the bone.

 • If the seasoning paste hardens on the cold chicken pieces and is impossible to spread, bake the chicken for 5 minutes to soften the paste and then spread it, as I do in the video below.
 Continue baking, basting one more time midway, until the chicken is cooked through (the internal temperature should reach 165 ºF), 30-35 more minutes.